Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Getting to know inside the cathedral| ©Galeria Arautos

 There are really no limitations on children of all ages entering the Notre-Dame de Reims Cathedral.
 However, you should keep in mind that it may not be the most entertaining activity for young children.
-Therefore, it is quite convenient to know that in front of the cathedral there is a square with other monuments just as close that you could appreciate from the outside so that a walk will help keep them busy.
+Therefore, it is quite convenient to know that in front of the Cathedral there is a square with other nearby monuments that you can see from outside while you are with the little ones.

-What not to miss at the Cathedral of Notre Dame de Reims
+What not to miss at Notre Dame de Reims Cathedral

-The interior is also a place you should pay close attention to and is characterized by having a fairly unified architectural style, since the construction did not last more than two centuries and mainly took place during one of them, the thirteenth century.
+• The interior is also a place you should pay close attention to and is characterized by having a fairly unified architectural style, as the construction did not last more than two centuries and mainly took place during one of them, the 13th century.
 Which was not something common in the construction of these magnificent churches.

-The surroundings of this cathedral are also something you should enjoy, as the front façade is not the only impressive thing about it.
-In fact there are those who say that its side walls are the most impressive aspect of the structure.
+• The surroundings of the Cathedral are also something you should enjoy, as the front façade is not the only impressive thing about it.
+In fact, some say that its side walls are the most impressive aspect of the structure.

 How much time do you need to visit the Cathedral of Notre Dame de Reims?